-link between space and society through public education, participation, and dialogue on future the of space activities, usina UNdeclared World Space Week.
-October 4-10 annually, as focus.
+link between and space society through public education, participation, and dialogue on the future of space activities, usina UNdeclared World Space Week.
+October 4-10 annually, as a focus.

 Supported by a global coordination

 network, WSWA works year-round to encourage the space and education sectors to hold events during WSW.
 The result is the largest network of space-supporting organizations on Earth which participate in this annual event.
 WSWA supports these coordinators and participants with services to help maximize the visibility and impact of World Space Week.